MILL-LX/Critter-Connect-V2-PIO/README.md

 - **DFRobot** for the DFPlayer Pro MP3 module.
 - **Seeed Studio** for the L76K GNSS module.
 - **Adafruit** for the TB6612 1.2A DC/Stepper Motor Driver.

+## TODO

+- Split some headers into separate .h and .cpp files